-In addition, the persistence of whiplash injuries in the current fleet of vehicles indicates that the existing height requirement is not sufficient to prevent excessive movement of the head and neck relative to the torso for some people.
+In addition, the persistence of whiplash injuries in the current fleet of vehicles indicates that the existing height is not sufficient to prevent excessive movement of the head and neck relative to the torso for some people.
 Specifically, the head restraints do not effectively limit rearward movement of the head of a person at least as tall as the average occupant.
-Research indicates that head restraints at heights of 750 to 800 mm would better prevent whiplash injuries, because the head restraint can more effectively limit the movement of the head and neck.
+Biomechanically, head restraints that reach at least up to the center of gravity of the head would better prevent whiplash injuries, because the head restraint can more effectively limit the movement of the head and neck.

-In a recent report from the Insurance Institute for Highway Safety (IIHS), Farmer, Wells, and Lund examined automobile insurance claims to determine the rates of neck injuries in rear end crashes for vehicles with the improved geometric fit of head restraints (reduced backset and increased head restraint height). $\underline{4}/$ Their data indicate that these improved head restraints are reducing the risk of whiplash injury.
+In a recent report from the Insurance Institute for Highway Safety (IIHS), Farmer, Wells, and Lund examined automobile insurance claims to determine the rates of neck injuries in rear end crashes for vehicles with the improved geometric fit of head restraints (reduced backset and increased head restraint height).
+4/ Their data indicate that these improved head restraints are reducing the risk of whiplash injury.
 Specifically, there was an 18 per cent reduction in injury claims.
-Similarly, U.S.A. computer generated models have shown that the reduction of the backset and an increase in the height of the head restraint reduces the level of neck loading and relative head-to-torso motion that may be related to the incidence of whiplash injuries. $\underline{5}/$
+Similarly, U.S.A. computer generated models have shown that the reduction of the backset and an increase in the height of the head restraint reduces the level of neck loading and relative head-to-torso motion that may be related to the incidence of whiplash injuries.
+5/

 With respect to impact speeds, research and injury rate data indicate that whiplash may occur as a result of head and neck movements insufficient to cause hyperextension.
-Staged low speed impacts indicate that mild whiplash symptoms can occur without a person's head exceeding the normal range of motion.
-This means that our previous focus on preventing neck hyperextension
+Staged low speed impacts indicate that mild whiplash symptoms can occur without a person's head exceeding the